States of emergency in India

 The phrase Emergency period used loosely, when referring to the political history of India, often refers to this third and the most controversial of the three occasions.

-In 1978, the Forty-fourth Amendment of the Constitution of India, substituted the words "internal disturbance" for "armed rebellion" in Article 352, making the term more specific and less subject to interpretations.
+In 1978, the Forty-fourth Amendment of the Constitution of India, substituted the words "armed rebellion" for "internal disturbance" in Article 352, making the term more specific and less subject to interpretations.
+The amendment also protected Articles 20 and 21 from being suspended during an emergency.

 The President can declare three types of emergencies — national, state and financial emergency in a state.